FabrizioH/flixster/README.md

 - [x] (1pt) Run your app on a real device.

 ### App Walkthrough GIF
 Below is a GIF of the app running on my iPhone.
-Additionally, there are screenshots of the app layout on different screen sizes.
+Additionally, there are screenshots of the app layout on different screen sizes:

 iPhone 12 Pro Max
 <center><img src="https://i.imgur.com/AyxHS9F.gif" width=250></center>